 - Forum: The Forum Shops at Caesars Palace

 - Elvis: Along with his Vegas shows, Elvis played a race car driver in town for the big race in Viva Las Vegas, a fun movie that costarred Ann-Margret.
 Don’t miss our post of Elvis Dog Names!

-- Hughes: Howard Hughes to Vegas’s Desert Inn in 1966.
+- Hughes: Howard Hughes, long-running hotel guest at Vegas’s Desert Inn in 1966.